poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

                         StanzaPath(f'message/{{{namespace}}}example_tag'),          ##~ Handle only Message with example_tag
                         self.__handle_message))                     ##~ Method which catch proper Message, should raise proper event for client. register_stanza_plugin(Message, ExampleTag)             ##~ Register tags extension for Message object, otherwise message['example_tag'] will be string field instead container where we can manage our fields and create sub elements.

         def __handle_message(self, msg):
             # Do something with received message
             self.xmpp.event('example_tag_message', msg)          ##~ Call event which can be handled by clients to send or something other what you want.

-StanzaPath object should be initialized in proper way, this is as follows:
+StanzaPath objects should be initialized in a specific way, such as:
 `'OBJECT_NAME[@type=TYPE_OF_OBJECT][/{NAMESPACE}[TAG]]'`

-* For OBJECT_NAME we can use `'message'` or `'iq'`.
+- For OBJECT_NAME we can use `'message'` or `'iq'`.
-* For TYPE_OF_OBJECT if we specify iq, we can precise `'get, set, error or result'`
+- For TYPE_OF_OBJECT, if we specify iq, we can use`'get, set, error or result'`
-* For NAMESPACE it always should be namespace from our tag extension class.
+- NAMESPACE should always be a namespace from our tag extension class.
-* For TAG it should contain our tag, `'example_tag'` in this case.
+- TAG should contain our tag, in this case:`'example_tag'`.

-Now we catching all types of message with proper namespace inside `'example_tag'`, there we can do something with this message before we send this message stright to client with our own "example_tag_message" event.
+Now we are catching every message containing our namespace inside the `'example_tag'`field.
+We can check the content of it and then send it to the client with `'example_tag_message'` event.

 .. code-block:: python